 Admission to candidature for the Graduate Certificate in Human Rights requires:

-(a) a bachelor’s degree with a major in a relevant subject area in the humanities or social sciences, or an equivalent qualification; or
+(a) a bachelor’s degree from the University of Sydney, with a major in a relevant subject area in the humanities or social sciences, or an equivalent qualification or

 (c) evidence of a minimum of three years’ recent, relevant, professional experience in the field deemed by the Dean to be equivalent to the academic admission requirements.